j-imbo/4663-Cryptography-Kohler/Assignments/A04/README.md

 - Practical Cryptography, ADFGX Cipher:
   - http://practicalcryptography.com/ciphers/adfgx-cipher/

-I used the source to create lists for frequency comparisons, and then I used those lists to decrypt the cyphers.
+I used the source to guide my crafting of the algorithms.